eadesmet/bowlingcoremvc/NOTES.md

 TODO: The Create new game redirecting to the Edit page is a little jarring

 hidden value is getting set when refresh game is getting called on current frame before it is getting thrown

+So I don't like using the ViewModels everywhere it seems like bad design that I have 3 different models for 1 db object

+my idea now is to have EVERYTHING in my main model would this have any issues?...

+so it's one to many vs. many to one

+a Game has a list of Frames, the frame has a GameID
+	Game 1 --> * Frames

+a League has a LocationID, locations have all possible locations
+	League 1 <-- * Locations